 Some people might follow a principle derived from whether to choose Hertz or Avis for a rental car.
 (If you’re not familiar with this, the famous Avis ‘We try harder’ advertising campaign started from the premise that Avis was Number 2 behind Hertz and that as a result, Avis would always try harder in an attempt to overtake its rival and get to Number 1.)

-So, with project management software, some online review and comparison websites suggest that Asana is Number 2 behind Wirke.
-Following the logic derived from the Avis campaign, some folks choose Asana, working off the assumption that Asana is working harder to be Number 1 and that Wirke may have taken its eye off the ball and become complacent.
+So, with project management software, some online review and comparison websites suggest that Asana is Number 2 behind Wrike.
+Following the logic derived from the Avis campaign, some folks choose Asana, working off the assumption that Asana is working harder to be Number 1 and that Wrike may have taken its eye off the ball and become complacent.

 Well that’s one way to do it, but choosing rental cars is not the same as selecting the project management software that’s right for your business!
 And following the logic that Number 2 tries harder can be a big mistake.